-This is an ongoing documentary series started in 2016 and currently consisting of over 50 photographs.
+This is an ongoing documentary series started in late 2016.

 On the surface these tip jars display the various creative (and not so creative) approaches service workers ply for more compensation.
 On a deeper level the request for tips demonstrates the insufficient hourly pay that typical service workers receive, as well their desire for approval and the relationship between buyer and seller (which can have a discrete tension).